Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

 \subsubsection{Streaming approach}

-At the start of the protocol, the MLE tables that are provided to the prover can be stored on-chip.
-However, as these MLEs undergo rounds of SumCheck, the process of incorporating challenges into the MLE values expands binary values to the full 255 bits.
-Though the number of MLE table entries reduces by half each round, the data itself grows by over 100$\times$, so the total storage cost for storing all MLEs is intractable.
-However, each round, the intermediate values of MLE tables are only used by the main SumCheck computation and then by the MLE Update to be halved in size.
+At the start of the protocol, the MLE tables corresponding to polynomials in \autoref{eq:gate} are all provided to the prover and can be stored on-chip.
+However, as these MLEs undergo rounds of SumCheck, the process of incorporating challenges into the MLE tables expands binary values to full 255-bit values.
+Though the number of MLE table entries reduces by half each round, the data itself grows by over 100$\times$ between rounds 1 and 2, so the total storage cost for storing all MLEs is intractable.
+However, each round, the intermediate values of MLE tables are only used by the main SumCheck computation and then by the MLE Update unit to be halved in size.
 Since there is no data reuse in-between rounds, we adopt a streaming-based solution to alleviate the pressure on on-chip SRAM storage.
 The key tradeoff here is that our SumCheck and MLE Update units become memory-bound, since each MLE in Equations \ref{eq:zc}-\ref{eq:oc} must be updated and written back to off-chip memory after SumCheck rounds, necessitating off-chip traffic.
 Fortunately, recent advances in high-bandwidth memory (HBM) can supply very high bandwidths to offset this.
 This is inline with many other cryptographic computing accelerators, which also rely on HBM~\cite{szkp, osiris, f1, clake, ark, sharp, bts}.
 We analyze the bandwidth sensitivity of the SumCheck computations in our evaluation section.